wearecube/hologram-github-theme-example/README.md

 # Hologram Github Theme Example

-This is an example web application using Hologram with the Github Theme to generate a styleguide.
+This is an example web application using [Hologram](https://github.com/trulia/hologram) with the [Hologram Github Theme](https://github.com/wearecube/hologram-github-theme) to generate a styleguide.

 ## Prerequisites